What do we know about

 lm/W) which is particulary effective in the devices supplied by batteries or energy-efficient

-deliver light in a required colour without using complicated colour filters
+- We candeliver light in a required colour without using a complicated colour filter

 - A LED